 Provisional Registration – Specialty Practice Limited

-(b) who has satisfactorily completed postgraduate training in a specialty area of practice in a jurisdiction approved by the Royal College of Physicians & Surgeons of Canada (RCPSC) – you may be eligible for provisional registration (specialty practice limited) in Manitoba based on your eligibility for certification by the RCPSC.
-Please contact the RCPSC directly for further information.
+If you have satisfactorily completed postgraduate training in a specialty area of practice in a jurisdiction approved by the Royal College of Physicians & Surgeons of Canada (RCPSC) – you may be eligible for provisional registration (specialty practice limited) in Manitoba based on your eligibility for certification by the RCPSC.

 The following information is designed to assist interested persons in understanding the requirements for Provisional Registration and the issuing of a certificate of practice to practise medicine in the province of Manitoba.
 This information cannot cover all circumstances and a definite answer with respect to registrability can only be given upon the submission of an application with supporting documents and the required documentation fee.